 (CNN) -- Here is some background information about Ramadan, the Islamic holy month of fasting.
-In 2014, Ramadan will take place from June 28 at sundown to July 27 (dates vary slightly by country depending on the sighting of the moon).
+In 2015, Ramadan will take place from June 18 at sundown through July 18 (dates vary slightly by country depending on the sighting of the moon).

 Facts: Ramadan is the Islamic holy month of fasting during which Muslims may not eat or drink during daylight hours.

 Ramadan is celebrated as the month in which the prophet Mohammed received the first of the revelations that make up the Quran.